by J. Clifford, L. Bellows and R. Moore** (8/17)

 Otherwise known as “baby-bottle tooth decay,” this preventable dental problem affects young children and is characterized by the rapid decay of primary upper teeth and some lower back molars.
 The lower front teeth are seldom affected.
 This condition develops when a child is given a bottle that contains juice, milk, formula, or other sweetened beverage at bed or nap time.
 While the child is awake and sucking, saliva flow helps wash sugars away from teeth.
 As the child falls asleep, sucking and saliva flow decreases, and the sugars in the liquid collect around the teeth allowing for an excellent feeding ground for bacteria.

 Painful decay results from this practice.
 If left untreated, infections and abscesses are possible.
 Premature loss of upper teeth may lead to the child developing poor “tongue-thrust.”
 This could cause poor alignment of permanent teeth and future orthodontic and speech problems.
-It is important to never allow a child to fall asleep with a bottle.
+A child should never be left to fall asleep with a bottle.

 Birth – 12 months